Curious about a product recommendation chatbot?

 For the purposes of this tutorial, we chose “The Honest Amish” beard products brand as our digital guinea pig.
 So, the first step to start is by redesigning our welcome message.

-Next, we decided to ask the shopper for his/her name to make the conversation more personal.
-Again it’s not necessary to know one’s name to suggest a product, but it showcases an important feature of the builder - variables.
+Next, we decided to ask the shopper for their name to make the conversation more personal.
+Again it’s not necessary to know one’s name to suggest a product, but it showcases an essential feature of the builder - variables.

 You can check how it’ll work in practice by clicking first SAVE then PREVIEW in the upper right corner of the builder:

 In the “Name Block,” the variable is set automatically to @name.
 That is just to make your job easier.
-That is why the builder offers different types of question blocks - each comes with a pre-assigned variable to save time (e.g. email block has preassigned @email variable).
-However, you can create any new variables you deep useful or important.
+That is why the builder offers different types of question blocks - each comes with a preassigned variable to save time (e.g., email block has preassigned @email variable).
+However, you can create any new variables you deem useful or important.

 The important thing is, you can use variables to categorize and export user data to either a Google Sheet or any other CRM tool you are using.

 There are two ways you can present your products and product categories.
 You can use the traditional BUTTONS block:

 Which will take this form on the frontend: